Table of Contents

 Migraine headaches, a familiar yet often invisible disability, can significantly impair an individual’s quality of life.
 Unlike visible injuries or conditions, migraines occur internally and may not be outwardly evident to others.
 Proving the existence and impact of migraine headaches can be challenging, as symptoms vary widely among sufferers and may not always be visible or easily quantifiable.
 The fluctuating nature of migraines adds another layer of complexity to proving their debilitating effects on daily living.

-Navigating the complexities of invisible disabilities requires a nuanced understanding of the unique challenges they present.
-By shedding light on conditions like mental health disorders, dyslexia, and migraines, we can begin to recognize the validity and impact of these invisible disabilities on individuals’ lives.
+Navigating the complexities of unseen disabilities requires a nuanced understanding of the unique challenges they present.
+By shedding light on conditions like mental health disorders, dyslexia, and migraines, we can begin to recognize the validity and impact of these disabilities on individuals’ lives.

 Traumatic Brain Injury (TBI)